 Give me back my MTO

-Fortunately it’s easy to re-activate the old MTO route:
+Fortunately it’s easy to re-activate the old MTO route (but it works differently):

 Start by ensuring that “Multi-Step Routes” are enabled: